SeisComP/seiscomp/doc/base/glossary.rst

       data.
 Arclink was distributed with :term:`SeisComP` until version 3.0.

    arrival
-      a) The appearance of seismic energy on a seismic record
+      #.
+The appearance of seismic energy on a seismic record
-      b) QuakeML object.
+      #.
+QuakeML object.
 The detected phase onset associated to an origin in |scname|.

    arrival time
       The time at which a particular phase of a seismic wave arrives at a station.